ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

-   In this document, names of data nodes and other data model objects are prefixed using the standard prefix associated with the corresponding YANG imported modules.
+   In this document, names of data nodes and other data model objects are prefixed using the standard prefix associated with the corresponding YANG imported module.

 | Prefix       | YANG module                      | Reference
 | l0-types     | ietf-layer0-types                | RFC XXXX
-{: #tab-prefixes title="Prefixes and corresponding YANG modules"}
+{: #tab-prefixes title="Prefixes and corresponding YANG module"}

 RFC Editor Note:
-Please replace XXXX with the RFC number assigned to this document.
+Please replace XXXX with the RFC number assigned to this document and remove this note.

 # Layer 0 Types Module Contents